FAQ

 What does Underlying Data show?

-If the Underlying Data panel is shown, it displays the stored financial data behind a single-ticker result.
+If the Underlying Data panel is shown, it displays the financial data behind a single-ticker result.

 What do the account settings control?

-The account page shows your role-based limits and the default dashboard settings used in retrospective analysis.
+The account page shows your role-based limits and stores the dashboard defaults tied to your account.

 How do retrospective data points and interval work together?